EtamarRomano/Garage/README.md

 # Garage
-Classic Garage task, given as an exercise in a academic OO programing course.
+Classic Garage task, given as an exercise in an academic OO programing course.